Victor D'Amico: Art, a Human Necessity

 D’Amico stressed the importance of discouraging imitation and supporting individual expression.
 By challenging accepted norms and encouraging unconventional perspectives, D’Amico argued that the value of art making far surpassed that of the final product.
 It was the process and experience of interacting with art itself that inspired new thought.
 D’Amico therefore dedicated his life to the creation of programs that allowed children and adults to explore their creative potential and heighten their sensitivity to the artistic potential in everyday life.

 The study of modern art was central to D’Amico's educational philosophy.
 He believed that lived experience was intrinsically linked to modern art.
 A student's physical environment therefore held an important role in their educational development.
 D’Amico stressed that through art making, a student would be introduced to elements of design: color, shape and composition that would emerge in everyday objects.
 The use of motivational toys became integral to his practice.
 As he notes, “toys have an important place is creative growth of the child...They are his first possessions and the objects of profound interest and affection.
 Through them he is introduced to the elements of design, texture, pattern, form, color and rhythms as they become the tools of his activity and his imagination.”

 D’Amico also explored the role of parents as teachers.
 In his thirteen-week television series Through the Enchanted Gate (1952–53) and subsequent publication Art for the Family, D’Amico stressed that “all people have creative ability and that anyone at any age can enjoy and develop his aptitudes in art.”
 Developing the creative interests of his student's parents would help ensure the presence of art in the home and promote a student's individualized tactile development, artistic collaboration, and aesthetic sensitivity.

 D’Amico was influenced by John Dewey’s experience-based pedagogy and utilized environment to stimulate creativity.
-In turn, he often took a laboratory style approach to learning.
+In turn, he often took an experimental style approach to learning.
 D’Amico promoted engagement and interactivity in many of his museum programs and exhibitions.
 From the Children’s Art Carnival, which promoted play as a form of motivation, to the Young People’s Gallery, which gave high school students the rare experience of curating an exhibition, D’Amico expanded the boundaries of the classroom.